yale-winter/City-Viewer-Online/README.md

 - Most of the main elements call for and use the Model View Controller pattern (with the Models not using UnityEngine)
 - Some command pattern, observer pattern, and recursive code is used
 - Just one object with one script: CubeCity.cs needed in the scene
-- The Developer can dynamically set city attributes such as the size of city blocks in X, Z, average number of Helicopters per block, etc
+- The Player can dynamically set city attributes such as the size of city blocks in X, Z, average number of Helicopters per block, etc
 - Helicopter paths are discarded if they fly through buildings
-- Uses and adapts from Bezier Path Creator free Asset Store Package for the paths
+- Uses and adapts from Bezier Path Creator free Asset Store Package for the Helicopter paths
 - Cars stop at stoplights with waiting coroutines getting delay info from stoplight, no OnUpdate functions
-- Switch between 3 different camera views to see the city, follow helicopters, or follow cars
+- Switch between the different camera views to see the city, follow helicopters, or follow cars